-BUS-J 411 Analysis of Business Decisions\ (1.5 cr.)
+- BUS-J 411 Analysis of Business Decisions (1.5 cr.)
 P: I-Core.
 This course adds to the knowledge and skills gained in the strategy portion of I-Core (J370).
 It explores various strategic modes, concepts, and frameworks essential in analyzing complex, business problems.
-Students will learn how to use external and internal analyses as inputs into the strategic formulation and implementation processes. \For purposes of scheduling, J411 and J420 will be treated as a single course.
-Students enroll in this pair of courses using BUS-BE 411.
-Although one course will be offered in the first 8 weeks of the semester and the second course in the last 8 weeks of the semester, the student cohorts will be identical and the rooms, days of the week, and times will also be identical.
-Consulting Workshop students who are in the Business Honors Program and have taken J304 will be exempt from taking J411 and will be assigned a separate section of J420 for Consulting Workshop students.

-BUS-J 420 Advanced Case Analysis and Effective Consulting Presentations\ (1.5 cr.)
+Students will learn how to use external and internal analyses as inputs into the strategic formulation and implementation processes.
+For purposes of scheduling, J411 and J420 will be treated as a single course.
+Students enroll in this pair of courses using BUS-BE 411. - Although one course will be offered in the first 8 weeks of the semester and the second course in the last 8 weeks of the semester, the student cohorts will be identical and the rooms, days of the week, and times will also be identical.
+Business Honors students (who have taken J304) are exempt from taking J411 but should still take J420. - BUS-J 420 Advanced Case Analysis and Effective Consulting Presentations (1.5 cr.)
 P: I-Core.
 This course is dedicated to arming top students with state-of-the-art problem solving skills, intensive teamwork techniques, and powerful consulting-style presentation tools.
 A number of frameworks will be introduced, including a focus on hypothesis-driven analysis and the pyramid principle of presentations.
 This course will involve several inter-class case competitions.

-BUS-J 490 Independent Study in Policy (1-3 cr.)
+Consulting Workshop students should take a separate section of J420 for Consulting Workshop students only. - BUS-J 490 Independent Study in Policy (1-3 cr.)
 P: Consent of department chairperson and instructor.
 Supervised study and research in student's special field of interest.
 The student will propose the investigation desired and, in conjunction with the instructor, develop the scope of work to be completed.
-Comprehensive written report required
+Comprehensive written report required.